CHRIST THE DELIVERER: NINE (EXCERPT OF BEHOLD MY SERVANT!)

 The Head of Christ is God Himself.

-But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.
+But I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God.
 (I Corinthians 11:3)

 God is represented by the solid-gold Mercy Seat with its covering cherubim.
 Dwelling between the cherubim is the Fullness of the Glory of God Almighty.
 The Mercy Seat (Lid of Atonement) reveals to us the desire of God to reconcile to Himself the fallen race of man.
 Christ always is seeking to reconcile people to God (II Corinthians 5:20).